fallmx/restaurant-app/README.md

 - see restaurants on a map,

-- review restaurants and see their ratings,
+- filter/order restaurants by text and ratings,

-- create a user and login,
+- see and like their ratings and make a new rating,

 - add new restaurants as an admin.